deas/gcsh-to-ms-teams/README.md

 ## TODO / Known Issues
 - Implement proper release pipeline
-- `gcp-build` does not work because there is no java on the builders
+- GCP `node` buildpack does not support shadow-cljs because there is no `java`
 - build optimization is currently `simple` because `promesa/httpurr` appears to have an issue with `advanced` optimization
-- Simplify deployment : One call on fresh source should take care of everything
 - Build better tests
 - Implement hot reloading for `serve`
 - Finish cljc, do JVM host
 - `npm start` appears to default to ipv6 with recent node.
 That does not appear to play with ootb Calva REPL
-- We may want to switch over to [`google-event-function`](https://github.com/terraform-google-modules/terraform-google-event-function) because the scheduled version does not support secrets atm.
+- Push Google to release [`terraform-google-modules/terraform-google-event-function`](https://github.com/terraform-google-modules/terraform-google-event-function), raise PR for [`deas/terraform-google-scheduled-function`](https://github.com/deas/terraform-google-scheduled-function)